 by Charles Dickens

-But the racial prejudice apparent in Dickens’s characterization of Fagin can make readers (very) uncomfortable.
+But the racial prejudice apparent in Dickens’s characterization of Fagin can make readers (super-duper) uncomfortable.
 Dickens often refers to him only as "the Jew," and a lot of traditional racial stereotypes against Jewish people are used: he’s miserly, has red hair, and is a corrupter of children.
 Who knew Dickens was an anti-Semite?

 Later in his career, Dickens tried to make up for the racial stereotype in his portrayal of Fagin—his last completed novel, Our Mutual Friend, has a Jewish character named Riah who is as virtuous as Fagin is villainous.
 As well, the 1867 edition of Oliver Twist changes a lot of the references to "the Jew" to "he" or to "Fagin."
 Does this make up for the anti-Semitism?
-No, but knowing something about where it came from makes it a little more comprehensible.
+No... but knowing something about where it came from makes it a little more comprehensible.

 The final chapter about Fagin (3.14: The Jew’s Last Night Alive) shows how alienated Fagin was from the rest of society.
 And not just from society, but from the entire human race.
 He’s in a crowded courtroom, and is surrounded "by a firmament all bright with beaming eyes" (52.1).
 The crowd of people is reduced to this one feature: their "eyes" (the narrator doesn’t describe any other part of their body in that paragraph).
 So Fagin is made into a spectacle, and his own sense of individual identity is totally squelched by their "inquisitive and eager eyes."

-And that’s not at all surprising, given how frequently he’s cast as sub-human, or rat-like, or demon-like.
+Of course, that’s not at all surprising, given how frequently he’s cast as sub-human, or rat-like, or demon-like.
 For example, right after he finds out about Nancy’s conversation with Rose and Mr. Brownlow, he "looked less like a man than some hideous phantom" (47.1), or when he’s in prison, when his face looks "more like that of a snared beast than the face of a man" (52.34).